Jobijollof/aws-bootcamp-cruddur-2023/journal/week1.md

 `docker container run --rm -p 4567:4567 -d backend-flask`

-Here, i was pretty confused.
-I ran the above command and asumed i had an error copying the command cause in my head why will container be in the ommand.
-SO, i ran the command again, this time i removed the container: `docker run --rm -p 4567:4567 -d backend-flask`  erorr: Bind for 0.0.0.0 faile:port is already allocated.
-I googled the error on stack overflow, and i saw that i had to do the following:
+SO a little story time.
+At this point i had started to feel like a docker Captain.
+Everything was working as expected without any errors.
+So, instead of running `docker container run --rm -p 4567:4567 -d backend-flask`, i ran `docker run --rm -p 4567:4567 -d backend-flask` because in my head why will the command include `container` 🤣 the errors came upon me like an earthquake.
+I decided to do the right thing by copying and pasting the right command then i got an error: Bind for 0.0.0.0 failed:port is already allocated.😔 All i could have done was follow instructions.
+Anyways, i googled the error on stack overflow, and i saw that i had to do the following:

+`docker container ls` This should list the container ID.

+`docker stop <container ID>`

+Advice from stack overflow worked 💃😮‍💨.
+The next step was to set environment variables.

 `docker container ls` This should list the container ID.